Supercolony-net/openbrush-contracts/README.md

 ### Was it audited?

-Contracts in this repository have not yet been audited. ink! will have soon several major changes, so it does not make sense to audit it now. ink! is not ready for production at the moment.
+Contracts in this repository have not yet been audited and contain several vulnerabilities due to the specific of the ink!.
+We know about them and will fix them with a new versions of ink!. ink! will have soon several major changes, so it does not make sense to audit it now. ink! is not ready for production at the moment.
 It requires resolving some issues.